 Sage can be used in compresses to relieve bruising.
 Apply to injured area several times a day.
 Add a little vinegar for best results.
 Sage may also be used on wounds to prevent bacterial infection.

 Make a strong tea and put in a spray bottle.
 Apply liberally and often when in mosquito infested areas.
 For extra strength, add a few drops of eucalyptus essential oil.
+Sage essential oil can also be added to mixture.

 The Latin name for sage, salvia, means “to heal".
 Native Americans use sage in smudge sticks to purify and cleanse.
 Smudge sticks are bundles of dried herbs which are used much like incense.
 One end of a smudge stick is lit and then blown out, so that it produces a good amount of smoke.
 For best results, add lavender, sweet grass, or cedar.